Founding HERO Keyboard

 • It was the #7 product when it appeared on Product Hunt.

 Financially, I can't call it a success.
-After a couple early blog posts genereated two $600 sales days, sales have been sparse.
+After a couple early blog posts generated two $600 sales days, sales have been sparse.

 Animated GIF of several views in HERO Keyboard.